 Walk Rodeo Drive and take in the ostentatious show of wealth from the luxury fashion shops to the exotic sports cars.
 Bentleys and Ferraris are a dime a dozen here.

-When I walked into Barney Greengrass for lunch with my friend, we immediately saw Arnold Schwarzenegger dining in the corner while he was still the Governor of California.
+When I walked into Barney Greengrass for lunch with my friend, we immediately saw Arnold Schwarzenegger dining in the corner while still the Governor of California.

 5. Santa Monica Pier